 The building typology may have an influence on this if it has already been selected prior to the site, as you will need to select a site relevant to the building type.
-There is little point in selecting a site for say a theatre building, if there is already one within close proximity.
+There is little point in selecting a site for say a theater building, if there is already one within close proximity.

-But assuming that the building typology is yet to be selected, then following a successfully selected site, you must then research into what the close and surrounding area needs and will benefit from. i.e more housing, a school or maybe a visitors centre.
+But assuming that the building typology is yet to be selected, then following a successfully selected site, you must then research into what the close and surrounding area needs and will benefit from. i.e more housing, a school or maybe a visitors center.

 The narrative should then follow and provide the background information to the project, it is here that the client and the buildings end users are created, and you must provide information on who they are and why they require such a building.

-Lastly, the buildings accommodation and programme should be researched to identify the spaces required and the sizes they need to be.
+Lastly, the buildings accommodation and program should be researched to identify the spaces required and the sizes they need to be.
 You need to put yourself into the clients shoes, and for this exercise become the client.